-Not necessarily; if the monies are going to be received from the realisation of assets and paid out within a short period-a few months only-they can be paid to the credit of the estate in a solicitor’s trust account.
-However, if there is any significant delay in investment of monies not required to be distributed, those monies should be invested prudently by the executor as provided in section 14A of the Trustee Act 1925.
+Not necessarily; if the monies are going to be received from the realisation of assets and paid out within a short period a few months only-they can be paid to the credit of the estate in a solicitor’s trust account.
+However, if there is any significant delay in the investment of monies not required to be distributed, those monies should be invested prudently by the executor as provided in section 14A of the Trustee Act 1925.

 Are Probate costs regulated?

-The costs of the legal work of and incidental to obtaining the grant of Probate or Letters of Administration, up to delivery of the grant by the court, are regulated as to the maximum amount chargeable.
+The costs of the legal work of and incidental to obtaining the grant of Probate or Letters of Administration, up to the delivery of the grant by the court, are regulated as to the maximum amount chargeable.
 Costs in the administration of estates are deregulated.
 Practitioners must disclose to their clients, before commencing the retainer, their fees, including GST, for work in estates whether costs are regulated or deregulated.
 However, note that the disclosure requirements do not apply where the total of the legal costs, excluding disbursements, are not likely to exceed $750 or any amount prescribed by the regulations, whichever is higher.

 I am acting for two executors, one of whom wishes to apply for commission.
 Can this be done by agreement or by court order?